Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Pests

-Common pests in Swiss Cheese Plant are Mealy Bugs, Scale Insects, Aphids, and Spider Mites.
-Isolate the affected plant to prevent spread to other plants and treat with Neem oil or Insecticidal soap.
+Common pests in Swiss Cheese Plant are mealy bugs, scales, aphids, and spider mites.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as recommended by the manufacturer.

 Brown papery tips and edges